-(a) Whoever violates any provision of this Housing Code for which no other penalty is provided shall be guilty of a misdemeanor of the first degree.
+(a) Whoever violates any provision of this Housing Code for which no other penalty is provided or any rule or regulation promulgated thereunder or fails to comply with this housing code or with any order issued shall be guilty of a misdemeanor of the first degree.
 Each day of a continuing violation shall be deemed a separate offense.